preset-io/allstars/README.md

 from a more dynamic `package.json`) or to a `_meta` meta table in a target database.

+# What's in an Estrella semantic layer?

+## Some internals`

+Opening up the hood, the semantic layer has the following internal representation of

+### Relations

+Relations, as pointers to physical **tables** and **views**, including the underlying **columns** along with their **data types**.
+The semantic layer is essentially a fancy rich map to get to these things.
+Estrella has a full in-memory representation of all this to navigate it all.

+### Joins

+To complete the picture from the relations, we have a full map of which joins can be used against the underlying relations.
+Each join maps two relations, has a type of join assigned (left, right, full, outer, ...) and has its cardinality (one-to-one, one-to-many, many-to-one, ...).

+### Query contexts

+When semantic layers get big, it becomes large spaghetti plate of joins, and not all joins can be followed.
+The general goal is to start from a metric, and join it to it's dimension while avoiding "fan traps" where the metric gets duplicated while following a one-to-many join.

+Query contexts are effectively a collection of joins that can be used together safely to generate a query.
+In traditional dimensional modeling, where you have a collection of fact tables and dimension tables, you'll typically have one query context per fact table.
+In the case of a dimensional query where metrics from multiple fact tables are chosen along with shared dimensions, the semantic layer will resolve by generating multiple queries, each against a single query context, and merge the results.

+## Exposed to users

+The semantic layer is essentially a menu of user-relatable objects that act as a map to more complex set and more abstract set of physical database objects.
+Like on a restaurant menu, all of these objects are clearly organized in sections and sub-sections (**folders**), have nice **labels**, and longer **descriptions**.

+### Metric

+A metric is a simple aggregate SQL expression against one or many relations.
+It typically will point to a single relation but can in come cases span across relation and require a join to compute.
+Note that metrics can reference other metrics, in which case they become a more complex metric that inherits the underlying relations.

+### Dimension

+A dimension is a simple, non-aggregate SQL expression against one or many relations.
+Like metrics, they typically a built on top of a single relation but not always.

+Note that we made the decision to use the term dimension even though it can be confused with the idea of a dimension table in dimensional modeling where it refers to a collection of attributes sharing the same atomicity.
+Here a dimension is a dimension of the metric, and typically represents a single "attribute", not a collection of attributes.

+### Hierarchies

+Hierarchies are linear collections of dimensions where we want to enable "drilling" or "zooming" operations in the BI tool.
+Think of a geospatial hierarchy may be pointing from `Customer Zone` -> `Customer Country` -> `Customer Region`
+    -> `Customer City`.

+Multiple alternate hierarchies can be defined for the sames dimensions, and while they generally should be thought of as many-to-one as you go down the hierarchy, this is not strickly enforce in Estrella as you may want to enable your users to drill "across" dimensions that don't have pure many-to-one relationships.

+### Folder
+Folders can be used to structure how the objects defined here are organized and presented to the user.
+Each folder has a key, label and description.

+### Filters

+Filters are simple, reusable, labeled, documented filters.
+This is not commonly used and is generally reserved for filters that involve complex logic (think subquery) and are used and reused.

 # Premises

 ## Premise #1 A lot can be inferred from a physical schema